|

 It’s super obvious, but sometimes it’s easy to forget we get three things and not just one.
 Maybe you joined your current company to “optimize for learning” and a few years in you’re no longer learning as much as you once were.
 This leads to restlessness and lack of motivation.
 However, the same years led to a massive increase in your compensation and .
 There is no one size fits all answer here, but the first step is figuring out where you’re going.
 What do you want to get out of your work?

 Maybe times have changed and actually the money makes a big difference because you’re saving for a home.
-By conciously thinking and not autopilot-ing you actually realize you’re in a really good situation for now.
+By consciously thinking and not autopilot-ing you actually realize you’re in a really good situation for now.
 This pause and reflection is necessary to employ Gallwey’s concept of mobility.

 3. Pause and reflect